glfw/glfw/README.md

 #### Windows static library

-The static version of the GLFW library is named `glfw`.
+The static version of the GLFW library is named `glfw3`.
 When using this version, it is also necessary to link with some libraries that GLFW uses.

 When linking a program under Windows that uses the static version of GLFW, you